 Injections targeted to the lesion can be done to reduce the size of the lesions and aid in pain control; long-term steroid injections can have untoward systemic problems;

 Many patients do not tolerate steroid injections because of excruciating pain; the steroid injections are usually given in a series every 4-6 weeks

 Surgical excision combined with postoperative radiation has one of the lowest recurrence rates.
 In my own personal practice, the success rate is near ~ 90-95%.
 It involves precise and surgical excision and technique to minimize tissue inflammation and the use of postoperative superficial radiation to prevent the scar from keloid scarring.

 The radiation is delivered for three consecutive days.
-In my experience, this has proven to be an effective treatment.
+In my experience, this has proven to be an effective keloid treatment in Atlanta.
 However, we are attempting to make modifications to improve the outcome.
 Radiation therapy often times causes hyperpigmentation of the scar.
 Over time, this does improve, however, many patients are left with a dark scar.
 Most patients do not mind, but as a plastic surgeon, my goal to restore function and form.
 For that reason, I offer my patients a protocol to minimize the hyperpigmentation.